crutchcorn/crutchcorn/README.md

 <a href="https://twitch.tv/crutchcorn" style="display:flex;"><img alt="" width="256" height="256"  align="left" src="twitch.png"/></a>

-On top of a [small foray into TikTok](https://www.tiktok.com/@crutchcorn/video/7083240403318721838), [I'm a Twitch affiliate with over 1,500 followers](https://twitch.tv/crutchcorn).
-I stream regularly, often 6-8 hours a week, every week.
+On top of a [small foray into TikTok](https://www.tiktok.com/@crutchcorn/video/7083240403318721838), [I'm a Twitch affiliate with over 2,000 followers](https://twitch.tv/crutchcorn).

 I do my best to engage with the community as much as possible, and have continued to host [charity Livestream events](https://theframedrops.com/), where we've even previously garnered $3k for charity!